terryp/metalgif/ideas.md

 ## Love/Hate

-- Why do you think they call it dope
+- Why do you think they call it dope / COMPLETE
     - http://www.youtube.com/watch?v=HtAxLs7nmiU
         - 0:29 to 0:30
         - 1:01 to 1:03